Your area Not set — showing everywhere

 Addressed

-He spoke in solidarity with the Firefighter Union, expressing anger over potential firefighter job losses.
-He emphasized that firefighters put their lives on the line for the community and urged the council to support the 203 firefighter budget.
+He spoke in solidarity with the Firefighter Union, expressing anger and concern over potential job losses.
+He argued that firefighters put their lives on the line and should not be subject to these cuts.
 Key concern

 Board response

-The City Manager explicitly responded later in the meeting by stating he committed to not laying off any firefighters.
+The City Manager responded during the budget discussion, stating that after discussions with the Fire Department Union, he committed to not laying off any firefighters and that the revised budget would support 203 firefighters.

 Donna Butt